 Just Drink It!

-But one detail the Rema neglects to mention is how old this child should be.
+But one detail the Rema does not mention is how old this child should be.
 The Magen Avraham (and clarified by the Machatzis HaShekel and Dagul Mervava ad loc.) qualifies the Rema’s ruling.
 He explains that the child must not be old enough to be able to mourn the destruction of the Beis HaMikdash, for if a child is able to understand and properly mourn, there is no halachic advantage gained by having him drink the cup.
 Additionally, the child must be ‘higia l’chinuch’, old enough to understand the need to make a bracha before drinking, for, if not, the Havdalah would end up being a ‘bracha levattala’, in vain, unless an adult drinks the wine.
 So basically, to fulfill the Rema’s ruling lechatchila, the child must be in the ballpark of 6 to 9 years old; otherwise, it would be preferable for an adult to drink it.
-This ruling is followed by most mainstream Ashkenazic authorities, including the Mishna Berura and Kitzur Shulchan Aruch.
+This ruling is followed by most mainstream Ashkenazic authorities, including the Magen Avraham, Chayei Adam, Kitzur Shulchan Aruch, and Mishna Berura.

 However, there is a third opinion, that of the Aruch Hashulchan.
 He maintains that the best solution to our concern is to make Havdalah on Motzai Shabbos Chazon using beer instead of wine.
 Since beer is cited throughout the ages as a ‘Chamar Medina’, a ‘drink of the land’ on which Havdalah is permitted to be made, it would therefore be the simplest resolution to our problem.

 However, many authorities remain hesitant to rely on this l’maaseh.
 The reason for this is that there is no clear-cut delineation of what ‘Chamar Medina’ actually is or how to properly define it, resulting in different poskim having very different understandings of its parameters.